If you have any other specific questions please don’t hesitate to ask. Compassionate Pet Vet is here for you.

 The state of Texas requires all animals to be tested for rabies if: 1) they have bitten or deeply scratched a person or another animal within the previous ten (10) days, or: 2) they have been exposed to a known carrier of rabies within the last ten (10) days.

 If either of these scenarios has occurred, you must declare it on the online Euthanasia Consent Form.
-If you have already completed the form and have not indicated that a possible rabies exposure has occurred, prior to the appointment contact the Care Team, or tell either Dr. Maggie or Dr. Danielle at the appointment.
+If you have already completed the form and have not indicated that a possible rabies exposure has occurred, prior to the appointment contact the Care Team, or tell Dr. Maggie at the appointment.
 While we will provide a peaceful passing via in-home euthanasia, aftercare is not an option in this situation.

 Please note that if the answer is “yes” to either of the scenarios mentioned above the following must occur: